gilbertwat/dg3feiko.github.io/_posts/2015-10-20-Bad-Practices-for-Testing.md

 }
 ```

-## Messy Inherience
+## Messy Inheritance

-Inherience is usually for two purposes: code reuse and flow control.
+Inheritance is usually for two purposes: code reuse and flow control.
 But in both case, it is hard for writing tests if no super careful handle is taken.

 ```js
 class CDDrive{